How To Clean Lampshades

 How to clean silk lampshades

-To remove tough stains, try mixing a teaspoon of gentle detergent with a gallon of water, and carefully rinse the stained area.
-Flush with warm water and allow to air dry.
-Use a fan to speed up this process, and don’t let your lampshade remain damp for too long or it could attract mold.
+For tough stains, mix a teaspoon of gentle detergent into a gallon of water and carefully dab the stained area, then rinse with warm water and air dry.
+Use a fan to dry it quickly — don’t let silk stay damp long, or it can develop mold.
+Dry-cleaning sticks can also work on silk; just confirm they’re suitable for the material first.

-Pro Tip: Get more glass cleaning tips!
-Learn how to clean a glass-top stove now!
+Pro Tip: more glass tips in how to clean a glass-top stove.

-• Remove the shade from the lamp and, if possible, from its metal frame
+• Remove the shade from the lamp (and metal frame if possible)

 • Fill a bathtub or large bucket with warm water

-• Add about ¼ cup of detergent — just enough for it to start foaming when agitated
+• Add about ¼ cup of detergent — just enough to foam when agitated

 • Fully submerge the shade

-• Remove any dirt or stains using a sponge
+• Lift off dirt and stains with a sponge

 • Pat dry to remove excess water

-• Reattach the shade to the frame (if removed), and allow to air dry completely
+• Reattach to the frame if removed, and air dry completely